gmcmacran/LRTesteR/README.md

 ## Example

-This is a basic example which shows how to test the mean of a Gaussian distribution with the likelihood ratio test:
+This is a basic example which shows how to test the mean of a Gaussian distribution with the likelihood ratio test.

 ``` r
 library(MLTesteR)